A fun and intensive weekend retreat to develop confidence and purpose as leaders.

 Teens from all over the Chicago area attend this very special, three-day retreat to meet other teens with similar interests and engage in stimulating, conversations and activities lead by their peers—supported by adult leaders—that both encourage open discussion of belief systems and inspire extensive self-reflection.
 Along the way, strong friendships are forged.
 The retreat is a safe space for teens to express themselves and share their life experiences with others.

-- Scan it and send it to Lisa Ehrlich OR
+- Scan and email it to Lisa Ehrlich OR

 - Mail it to Lisa Ehrlich at Response for Teens 3033 W Touhy Chicago IL 60645 OR